If you’re thinking about neglecting Facebook in your marketing strategy… think again! Here are some reasons to change your mind:

 Although it’s primarily a scheduling tool, if you are looking for simplified analytics on a budget, Zoho Social is the tool for you.

-This tool can give you an idea of your audience, where they’re from and what kinds of content they like.
+This tool can give you an idea of your audience, where they’re from, and what content they like.
 It also allows you to track conversations that are relevant to your brand.

 The platform also allows you to customize and schedule reports.